Trilarion/freerails/docs/specification.rst

 The gradient of the track also affects speed.
 When trains arrive at a station it stops for a few moments to load and unload cargo.
 Trains stop instantly (this is a simplification so we don't need to look ahead) but speed up slowly.

+Path finding is automatic.
+That means that trains take the slowest perceived route and priority trains having priority.
+(This may change at some point with the player being able to choose between several possible routes between two stations.
+It would be implemented using way points, maybe even changing routes depending on the traffic.)

 Stations
 ++++++++